legitify8/rockpaperscissors/README.md

-simple rock paper scissors text-based game that i made
+simple rock paper scissors text-based game that i made using python

 free to use under mit license